Own-source revenue is the money collected locally by counties from providing goods and services to their constituents.

 Total Own Source Revenue collected by the counties

-In the last financial year, 2023/2024, counties collected revenue amounting to Ksh 58.9 billion.
+In the last financial year, 2024/2025, counties collected revenue of Ksh 67.3 billion.
 This includes ordinary own-source revenue as well as the Facilities Improvement Fund.

-- Mombasa County had the second highest own-source revenue collection, amounting to Ksh 5.9 billion, or 9.5% of the total revenue collected by the counties.
+- Narok County had the second-highest own-source revenue collection, accounting for 8.4% of the total revenue collected by the counties at Ksh 5.7 billion.

-- Narok County had the third highest own-source revenue collection, accounting for 8.1% of the total revenue collected by the counties at Ksh 4.8 billion.
+- Mombasa County had the third-highest own-source revenue collection, amounting to Ksh 5.1 billion, or 7.6% of the total revenue collected by the counties.

-The chart below shows actual own source revenues collected by the counties in FY 2023/2024.
+The chart below shows actual own-source revenues collected by the counties in FY 2024/2025.

-Wajir collected the third lowest own-source revenue of Ksh 165 million, representing 0.3% of the counties' total own-source revenue.
+Isiolo collected the third lowest own-source revenue of Ksh 216.2 million, representing 0.32% of the county's total own-source revenue.

 Ordinary Own Source Revenue collection by county

-Ordinary own-source revenue is the actual amount of money collected by the counties from the provision of services.
+Ordinary own-source revenue is the amount of money the counties collect from providing services.

 It excludes revenue collected from public health facilities, classified under the Facilities Improvement Fund, and which are retained for reinvestment and use by health facilities.

-Marsabit County collected the lowest ordinary own-source revenue, Ksh 54.9 million, followed by West Pokot, which collected Ksh 65.4 million.
+Elgeyo Marakwet County collected the lowest ordinary own-source revenue, Ksh 79.5 million, followed by Marsabit, which collected Ksh 81 million.

 Total revenue collected under the Facilities Improvement Fund (FIF) and other sources

-Nakuru County collected the highest amount, Ksh 1.5 billion, followed by Kiambu, Ksh 1.2 billion.
+Kiambu County collected the highest amount, Ksh 1.82 billion, followed by Nakuru, Ksh 1.78 billion.

-The third-highest FIF collection was by Mombasa County at Ksh 1.1 billion, followed by Nairobi County at Ksh 1 billion.
+The third-highest FIF collection was by Kisumu County at Ksh 1.66 billion, followed by Nairobi County at Ksh 1.4 billion.

 The chart below shows revenue collected by counties under FIF and AIA.